DMW007/cnx-custom-theme/README.md

 The CNX Custom Theme allows customizing Connections to your needs with as less work and headaches as possible.
 It was started in the end of 2018 to gave Connections a more modern look & feel and adjust them to our corporate design.

 ## Main Features
-- Set main colors for all Connections applications
+- Set main colors for all Connections applications to fit them in your corporate style
 - Activity Stream facelift: Added boxes around entries for a better distinction, FA icons for actions, use full width
 - Added boxes around widgets in the right sidebar of the Activity Stream
 - Many small improvements and bugfixes (e.g. increased font size for better readability)
 - Up2date: Tested with 6.5 CR1 (Currently in use with 6.0 CR 6, too)
+- Live Reloading: Instant see your changes in the browser for rapid development/testing

 ## Example of the activity stream
 ### With custom theme